lexicHQ/docs/deploy-telegram-bot.md

 ```
-recime-cli platform config telegram
+recime config telegram
 Telegram access key:
 PASTE_YOUR_KEY_FROM_CLIPBOARD

 INFO: Platform Configured Successfully.
-Please do "recime-cli deploy" for changes to take effect.
+Please do "recime deploy" for changes to take effect.

 For any questions and feedback, please reach us at hello@recime.io.